-There are several reasons your organization might choose dedicated servers over shared ones.
-Having guaranteed resources can dramatically improve performance and website speed.
-Dedicated servers also provide more control and better security by providing a dedicated environment that can be tailored to your business needs.
+Since then, a lot has changed.
+But some organizations still prefer the guaranteed resources and single-tenant hardware a dedicated server provides.
+Having guaranteed resources can dramatically improve website performance and speed.
+Dedicated servers also provide better control and security by providing a dedicated environment tailored to your business needs.

-Some companies choose a dedicated server to comply with regulations, such as HIPAA compliant hosting for healthcare organizations and PCI compliance for eCommerce sites that take payments directly through the site, rather than using a service like PayPal or Square.
+Additionally, there are still several other reasons your organization might choose dedicated servers over shared ones.
+Some companies choose a dedicated server to comply with regulations, such as HIPAA-compliant hosting for healthcare organizations and PCI compliance for eCommerce sites that take payments directly through the site, rather than third-party services like PayPal or Square.

 A Brief History of Dedicated Servers